 Discontinuation of supply - DCP 209 introduces the prospect of discontinuation of supply to unregistered customers, including for example those unregistered customers who do not respond appropriately to communications from Distributors or Suppliers or who refuse to seek a supply contract (subject to appropriate considerations for vulnerable customers).
 It is expected that the prospect of disconnection may drive more concerted effort by an unregistered customer to contact their chosen Supplier.
 Appendix 2 of the code of practice provides guidance on discontinuation of supply from a legal perspective and the relevant legal advice provided to the Working Group is attached at Attachment 5 to this change report.

 Optional letter templates - The Working Group has also developed a suite of optional letter templates for Distributors that can be used or modified for communication with unregistered customers.
 DCP 209 proposes that these letter templates be placed on the DCUSA website for reference by parties.
-The working group agreed it was best that these were optional given feedback from the parties in respect of different preferences on the letter templates and so as not to be overly prescriptive on how parties should communicate with their customers.
+The Working Group agreed it was best that these were optional given feedback from the parties in respect of different preferences on the letter templates and so as not to be overly prescriptive on how parties should communicate with their customers.
 The outline process makes reference to ‘soft’ and ‘hard’ letters to highlight that the Distributor may wish to use communications that are softer in tone for its initial communications and move to a firmer tone if a customer does not respond.
 Distributors are not obliged to use the optional letter templates (they are provided as a resource) and may communicate with its unregistered customers in a manner which they sees fit.

 Information Exchange between Distributors and Suppliers – The code of practice places an obligation on Distributors and Suppliers to have appropriate and coordinated reporting in place.
 For low volumes of unregistered customers this may be simply volume counts and lists of customers.
 In order to support best practice, DCP 209 proposes a customer tracking template spreadsheet be placed on the DCUSA website for use by parties as this will help Parties keep track of higher volumes of unregistered customers.
 This spreadsheet will not be added to the formal DCUSA legal text and it is provided with this change report for information purposes at Attachment 4.

-BACKGROUND TO THE DCP 209 CHANGE PROPOSAL
+BACKGROUND TO THE DEVELOPMENT OF THE DCP 209 CHANGE PROPOSAL